Guide to Utilization Management

 Utilization Management in Value-Based Care: A Framework for Healthcare Optimization and Quality Assurance

-Utilization Management (UM) in value-based care represents the cornerstone of healthcare transformation, evolving from traditional cost-containment mechanisms to sophisticated care optimization systems that directly drive quality outcomes, population health improvement, and shared savings achievement.
+Utilization Management (UM) in value-based care represents the cornerstone of healthcare transformation, evolving from traditional cost-containment mechanisms to sophisticated care optimization systems that directly drive quality outcomes, improve population health, and achieve shared savings.

-The U.S. utilization management solutions market, valued at $613.15 million in 2024 and projected to reach nearly $1 billion by 2030,1 reflects the healthcare industry’s recognition that effective UM is not merely administrative oversight but the essential mechanism for succeeding in value-based payment models.
+With a projected compound annual growth rate of 8.5%, the U.S. UM solutions market is expected to nearly double in value, raising it from $613.15 million in 2024 to approximately $1 billion by 20301.
+This reflects the healthcare industry's recognition that effective UM is not merely administrative oversight but the essential mechanism for succeeding in value-based payment models.

 The Value-Based Care Imperative